How did we get here?

 Our first interactions with computers started with a single screen – the office computer’s monitor.
 Early computers were standalone devices.
 When the first mass-market “Web” was created in 1971, a group of computers were able to communicate with each other over a network, and soon Email became the killer app for users on this network.

 Over the next 20 years, advances in computing & networking gave us the Internet & the World Wide Web, which in turn radically transformed the pace of innovation.
 Due to the network effect, the number of computers & network bandwidth grew at a breathtaking pace, which in turn reduced the unit cost of computing & bandwidth at an equally breathtaking pace.
-Today, many of us interact with at least 6 computing screens – office computer, home computer, smartphone, tablet, smartwatch, smart TV – which are connected to the Internet through one or more networks – Bluetooth, WiFi, Ethernet, cable, DSL, fiber, cellular – and satisfy specific needs & desires in our daily professional & personal lives.
+Today, many of us interact with at least 6 computing screens – office computers, home computer, smartphone, tablet, smartwatch, smart TV – which are connected to the Internet through one or more networks – Bluetooth, WiFi, Ethernet, cable, DSL, fiber, cellular – and satisfy specific needs & desires in our daily professional & personal lives.
 So, why stop there?

 The low cost of computing & bandwidth means that we can now cheaply & easily connect other “things” in our homes, offices, and cities to the Internet.
 In 1990, a couple of enterprising engineers connected a toaster to the Internet and demonstrated it at a trade show.
 Today, there is an Internet-connected version of almost every device or appliance found in the home or office.